 Pooley’s offers a free iPLATES app in their ‘loose-leaf’ version.
 Simply download the app from the Apple iTunes store, register an account, and then you’re able to view the same pages on your iPad.
 All of which are geo-referenced.

-Whilst the iPLATES app may not be enough to sway you towards the Pooley’s offering, it’s still a nice touch.
-Personally i’d save myself some money by opting for the AFE version, and reinvest the some of the savings on the specially designed MR-1 Diversion Ruler.
+Whilst the iPLATES app may not be enough to sway you towards the Pooley’s PPL Flight Study Kit, it’s still a nice touch.